 You may have seen an Orthodox priest or bishop before and just never realized it.
 They are hard to miss, honestly, with their beautiful vestments and their (most of the time) long beards.
 In the Orthodox Church, we hold incredible respect for the clergy.
 This is because they serve at the altar on behalf of the people and are spiritual fathers who live as icons of Christ.
 Therefore, when we greet a member of the clergy, we don’t just shake their hand and say, “Hey, nice to meet ya!”
-In this post, we explain the proper greeting a layperson should use when meeting an Orthodox priest or bishop.
+In this post, we explain the proper way to greet an Orthodox priest or bishop.

 Who are the clergy?